basic-maths-exercises/variables-8/README.md

 Good work on completing the last task.
 You clearly understand the code so lets now follow the first rule or programming and make it shorter.

 In this first exercise, we are going to reduce the number of variables we have used from 12 down to 2 by using arrays.
 An array is essentially a list of N numbers.
-We can create an array containing 11 elements by using the following command*:
+We can create an array containing 11 elements by using the following command:

 ````
 timesTable = np.zeros(11)